perladvent/perldotcom/content/article/_pub_1999_09_topaz.md

 ### Getting into the Internals

 Now I'd like to ask how many of you do not know anything about C++?
-Okay, a fair number, so I'm going to have to explainâeveryone else is lying.
+Okay, a fair number, so I'm going to have to explain—everyone else is lying.
 Two kinds of people: people who say that they know C++ and the truthful.
 Okay.
 C++ is complicated, definitely.
 Actually that reminds me, I'm doing this in C++ and I use EMACS.
 Tom Christiansen asked me, "Chip, is there anything that you like that isn't big and complicated?"
-C++, EMACS, Perl, Unix, Englishâno, I guess not.
+C++, EMACS, Perl, Unix, English—no, I guess not.

 *At this point, Chip begins to dive rather deep into a discussion of the internals.
 You can